skynettoday/skynet-today/content/editorials/_posts/2018-05-17-skynet-yesterday-today-tomorrow.md

 And since we are geeks after all, we made some changes to the site to make it more organizationally and technically accessible as well:

 * We are excited you are reading this, and would like to hear any thoughts you have to offer!
-So we added a few survery links to the site - feel free to [provide general feedback](https://goo.gl/forms/XVMpnbggACmHWfxW2), [suggest things to cover](https://goo.gl/forms/6e34w1B6vImi9wkZ2), or [express interest in helping](https://goo.gl/forms/XVMpnbggACmHWfxW2).
+So we added a few survey links to the site - feel free to [provide general feedback](https://goo.gl/forms/XVMpnbggACmHWfxW2), [suggest things to cover](https://goo.gl/forms/6e34w1B6vImi9wkZ2), or [express interest in helping](https://goo.gl/forms/XVMpnbggACmHWfxW2).

+Feel free to [provide feedback](https://goo.gl/forms/6e34w1B6vImi9wkZ2), [suggest coverage](https://goo.gl/forms/BUN03yZmpS0L2uMY2), or [express interest in helping](https://goo.gl/forms/XVMpnbggACmHWfxW2).

 * We support https now.
 Woo safety!